The Science of Broth Bomb

 When you drop the Broth Bomb, some of it fizzes and some ends up in the broth interacting with the food.
 We recommend adding it once the stew has already gotten hot and the foods have begun to open up, allowing more interaction with acids and bases.

 The finished meal is mildly acidic, for taste and optimal digestion.
 But no baking soda remains.
-Instead, there is a range of more pH balanced compounds like sodium citrate, tartaric acid, and sodium ascorbate (from vit c).
-Although, even these compounds break down the longer you cook the meal.
+Instead, there is a range of more pH balanced compounds like sodium citrate, titrate (from the tartar in bean skins), and sodium ascorbate (from vit c).
+Even these compounds break down the longer you cook the meal.

 Sodium citrate has been well studied in its ability to quickly remove lactic acid during weight training type muscle activity.
-It should not be overconsumed but it has some health benefits in small amounts.
+It should not be overconsumed, so not to unbalance the electrolytes in the body, but it has some health benefits in small amounts.
+People with preexisting condition should consult their doctor before use.
+We make this statement because we're a new product, but that disclaimer should be said of any product containing salt, cholesterol, nitrites, or saturated fat.

 Now, we want to be clear that beans don't need Broth Bomb™.
 They're just good friends.
 If our product gets people to intake more whole plant foods and water, then it's a big win for public health, the environment, and farmed animals.

-The only risk comes with people who misuse products by undercooking it or not using enough food.
-But the weird taste in these cases should turn people away from consuming their misuse.
+The only risk with Broth Bomb™ comes with people who misuse products, like by undercooking it or not using enough food.
+They'll notice it's too salty.
+We have disclaimers of intended use and warnings on the packaging of the product.
 We’re not responsible for misuse; even fruits and vegetables can be misused.
-We have disclaimers of intended use and warnings on the packaging of the product.

 These flavor enhancing ingredients also allow us to reduce the amount of table salt needed to bring out the flavors of the other foods.
 We try to stay around 1 mg of sodium per calorie.